ShawnPence/shawnpence.github.io/_posts/2019-07-16-first-last-in-month.md

     }
     else
     {
-        //find the last day of the month, then subtract lastDay = new DateTime(year, month, 1).AddMonths(1).AddDays(-1).Day - (7 * (n - 1));
+        //find the first day of the next month, subtract 1 to find the last day of the specified month, then subract 7 * (n - 1) lastDay = new DateTime(year, month, 1).AddMonths(1).AddDays(-1).Day - (7 * (n - 1));
     }